RobertDresler/SwiftUINavigation/README.md

 - ✅ Supports iPad as well – optimized for multi-window experiences
 - ✅ Enables calling environment actions, such as `requestReview`
 - ✅ Supports backward compatibility with UIKit via `UIViewRepresentable` and `UIViewControllerRepresentable` – easily present `SFSafariViewController` or `UIActivityViewController`
+- ✅ Supports Swift 6 and is concurrency safe

 ![](READMEAssets/commands.png)